Transfer Degrees Overview

 5 credits/units

-To fulfill the Natural Science requirement for the AFA degree students must complete five (5) credits/units of coursework from the Natural Sciences Associate of Arts distribution list.
+To fulfill the Natural Science requirement for the AFA degree, students must complete five (5) credits/units of coursework from the Natural Sciences transfer degree distribution list.
 The course completed must include a lab.
-The course completed cannot be part of the AFA major requirements.
+The course completed cannot be part of the AFA major requirements..

 Major Area Requirements

-The balance of the program shall be defined by the major department and should be a minimum of 90 credits/units.
+The remaining required courses for the program are determined by the major department and should total a minimum of 90 credits/units in combination with the requirements listed above.

 Associate in Science – Transfer (AST)

-The transfer preparation degrees are designed for students planning to transfer to a senior institution to pursue a bachelor’s degree program in science and/or engineering.
-The degree programs focus on coursework specific to the intended major area of study at the senior institution.
-While coursework in general education, humanities, and Social Sciences is included, additional coursework in these areas will be required at the senior institution.
+The transfer preparation degrees are designed for students planning to transfer to a baccalaureate institution to pursue a bachelor’s degree program in science and/or engineering.
+The degree programs focus on coursework specific to the intended major at the baccalaureate institution.
+While coursework in general education, humanities, and social sciences is included, additional coursework in these areas will be required at the senior institution.
 It is important for students to meet with program-specific advisors to determine an appropriate educational plan.

 Associate in Science – Track 1 (AST1)